petrov-lab/dry_lab_guides/README.md

 There are a lot more Snakemake tricks and functions that can be used to help make workflows more efficient.
 I'd definitely recommend looking through the documentation or googling to see what other people have done. https://snakemake.readthedocs.io/en/stable/index.html

 For working Snakemake workflows that use different kinds of scripts, singularity containers, GPU nodes, and other stuff, see https://github.com/jahemker/drosophila_ultralong_sv_calling/workflows/

+Stuff about config files and how Snakemake interacts with SLURM can be found here: https://github.com/jdblischak/smk-simple-slurm/tree/main